xlladdins/xll/docs/Excel4MacrosA-D.md

 **COLOR.PALETTE**?(file\_text)

-File\_text    is the name of a workbook, as a text string, that you want to copy a color palette from.
-The workbook specified by file\_text must be open, or COLOR.PALETTE returns the \#VALUE\! error value and interrupts the macro.
+File\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a workbook, as a text string, that you want to copy a color palette from.
+The workbook specified by file\_text must be open, or COLOR.PALETTE returns the
+\#VALUE\! error value and interrupts the macro.
 If file\_text is empty text (""), then COLOR.PALETTE sets colors to the default values.

 **Related Function**

-EDIT.COLOR   Defines a color on the color palette
+EDIT.COLOR&nbsp;&nbsp;&nbsp;Defines a color on the color palette

 Return to [top](#A)